Nadia Anjuman: Poetry in translation

-Diana Arterian has translated several of Nadia Anjuman's poems, in collaboration with Marina Omar.
+Diana Arterian and Marina Omar have co-translated several of Nadia Anjuman's poems.
 Excerpts have been published in Asymptote, The Brooklyn Rail, Circumference, Exchanges, and elsewhere.
+A collection of their co-translations, entitled Smoke Drifts, is forthcoming from World Poetry Books.

+Flor de Fumo, a Portuguese translation by Regina Guimarães based on Arterian and Omar's co-translations, was published by Exclamação in 2023.

 A selection of Anjuman's poetry in English translation appears in the book, Load Poems Like Guns: Women's Poetry from Herat, Afghanistan (Holy Cow!
 Press, 2015), edited and translated by Farzana Marie.
 The book includes both Farsi and English versions of the poetry of eight female Afghan poets, including work by Anjuman.
 The introduction also tells the story of Anjuman's life and death in detail, based on interviews with the poet's family, friends, classmates, and professors and research on the ground in Herat.

 Cristina Contilli, Ines Scarpolo, and M. Badihian Amir translated Anjuman's work into Italian in a volume entitled Elegia per Nadia Anjuman, published in 2006.